The following is from a State House press release:

 Gov. Lincoln D. Chafee has signed legislation to decriminalize marijuana, making Rhode Island the 15th state in the nation to sign similar legislation.

-Instead, the new law, if approved, would impose a civil penalty of a $150 fine, plus forfeiture of the drug.
+The legislation, sponsored by Sen. Joshua Miller (D-Dist.
+28, Cranston, Warwick) and Rep. John G. Edwards (D-Dist.
+70, Tiverton, Portsmouth), eliminates the criminal charge for carrying 1 ounce or less of marijuana and instead imposes a civil penalty of a $150 fine, plus forfeiture of the drug.
 A third offense within 18 months of the previous offense would be treated as a misdemeanor.

-Currently, possession of even very small amounts of marijuana is a misdemeanor under state law and is punishable by up to one year in jail and a fine of up to $500.
+Previously, possession of even very small amounts of marijuana would be considered a misdemeanor under state law and was punishable by up to one year in jail and a fine of up to $500.